 251. Educational Measurement.
-Second term.
-Credit three hours.
-Candidates for a principal's certificate may register for two-hours credit.
+First term.
+Credit three hours. didates for a principal's certificate may register for two-hours credit.
 Prerequisite, a course in educational psychology.
 Open to graduate and upperclass students.
 T Th 8 and hours to be arranged.
 Stone 309.
 Assistant Professor BAYNE.

-Educational measurement in relation to the classification of pupils, determination of the progress of pupils, and other problems of the teacher, supervisor, and administrator.
+Mental and educational measurement in relation to the classification of pupils, determination of the progress of pupils, and other problems of the teacher, supervisor, and administrator.

 253. Statistics for Students of Education.
 Second term.
 Credit three hours.
 Primarily for graduate students in education.
 Open to a limited number of other students upon approval of the instructor.
-T Th 10 and one hour to be arranged.
+T Th 10 and an hour to be arranged.
 Stone 309.
 Assistant Professor BAYNE.